snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_model_docs.md

 {% enddocs %}

 {% docs table_plays_by_pageview %}
-This view removes impressions from the derived snowplow_media_base table for showing pageview level media play events.
+This view removes impressions from the derived snowplow_media_player_base table for showing pageview level media play events.
+This means that only media player instances where a play event was tracked are kept (where `is_played` is true).
 {% enddocs %}

 {% docs table_session_stats %}